okamigarden/kamidots/README.md

 sudo ./install.sh
 ```
 > [!CAUTION]
-> ⚠️ WARNING: Any personal modifications may be overwritten!
+> ⚠️ WARNING: Any personal modifications will be overwritten!
+Create a backup!

 ## 🔧 Manual Installation